Packet Network failure, Sparse vs Congested traffic volumes

 We'll call these networks "Flat Networks" because they have a trivial single-channel hierarchy.

 If the traffic volume is always less than some low occupancy-limit, then it is possible to build a very inexpensive network with multiple originators.

 Examples of these networks include utility meter reporting, alarm reporting and control, home automation, paging.

-Modern wireless data networks designed with the Sparse model use a replacement for P-Persist called backoff-and-retry
+Modern wireless data networks designed with the Congested Model use a replacement for P-Persist called backoff-and-retry